tldr-pages/tldr/pages/common/rbt.md

 `rbt patch {{review_request_id}}`

-- Set up RBTool to talk to your repository:
+- Set up RBTool to talk to a repository:

 `rbt setup-repo`